FrankRankmore/Meraki/README.md

 #### People

-Thank you to members of the Slack Community for their help.
+Thank you to students of the Slack Community for their help.
 Also to my mentor Excellence Ilesanmi for the advice during our sessions.
 And to the Code Institute tutor team for their support.